mimacom/react-native-health/README.md

 - Open the `ios/` folder of your project in Xcode
 - Select the project name in the left sidebar
 - In the main view select '+ Capability' and double click 'HealthKit'

-To enable access to clinical data types, check the `Clinical Health Records` box.

 ## Usage